 Economic benefits also come in the form of deferred costs which communities will cease to incur as a result of the project.
 The conservation farming focus increases soil organic matter and reduces fertilizer use, lowers production costs and becomes more economically efficient, saving more water and preventing its loss, creating a healthy environment for livestock and maintaining the environmental services.
-The communities will realize economic benefits by being more food secure even during periods of droughts.
-By adopting technologies proposed in this programme, communities are able higher yields with less inputs resulting in increased farm profits. to real ise The communities will become self-reliant and reduce dependence on Government food inputs.
+The communities will realize economic benefits by being more resilient to impacts of climate change whereby they will be food secure even during periods of droughts.
+By adopting technologies proposed in this programme, such as smart agriculture and conservation agricultural practices will enable communities are able to realtisee- higher yields with less inputs resulting in increased farm profits. produce enough food from little moisture and rain.
+The communities will become self-reliant and reduce dependence on Government food inputs.
 Climate resilient ecosystems will have the capacity to provide ecosystem based products and services such as fruits, timber and medicines.
-The products are usually sold by mostly women, girls and boys at both formal and informal markets.
-The project will establish market linkages and synergies for farm produce locally and increase household incomes.
+The products are usually sold by mostly women, girls and boys -at both formal and informal markets.
+Furthermore, well managed water catchments which will provide reliable sources of clean water and improved pastures for their livestock.
+The project will establish market linkages and synergies for their farm produce locally and increase their household incomes.